Okay, so you’re reading this because you have an old, ugly fireplace in your house and you need some help figuring out how to paint a brick fireplace.

 It just looked so dated.

 And it sucked a lot of light from the room.
 Our family room doesn’t get a lot of light in the spring and summer months.
-It feels like a cave!
+It felt like a cave!

 Me–I wanted to paint it (and I blogged about it back in May 2012), but I didn’t want to mess it up, or make it look like something I’d regret.
 After all, removing paint from brick would be TORTUROUS!!